Flakka Abuse Side Effects, Symptoms, and Addiction Treatment

 - Death due to cardiac complications.

-Flakka Abuse Treatment
+Flakka Treatment Program Types

-The neurological effects of Flakka toxicity may be treated with drugs such as benzodiazepines, to counteract agitation and aberrant behavior.
+The neurological effects of Flakka toxicity may be treated with drugs such as benzodiazepines to counteract agitation and aberrant behavior.
 The cardiac effects of these drugs can be addressed with the intravenous administration of low-dose norepinephrine (to normalize heart rate and blood pressure) over several hours (typically not more than 6).

-Supportive measures, accompanied by monitoring and follow-up over several weeks are recommended to ensure full recovery.
+Supportive measures accompanied by monitoring and follow-up over several weeks are recommended to ensure full recovery.

 Targeted substance abuse recovery for those experiencing problems with Flakka use may include inpatient rehab or outpatient treatment.

-Outpatient treatment is received in medical centers or other treatment facilities that the patient visits regularly as part of their normal lives.
+Outpatient treatment is received in medical centers or other treatment facilities that the patient visits regularly as part of their normal life.
 This type of treatment typically incorporates elements of inpatient rehab but allows the patient to live at home while seeking care.